-- A clear distinction between streets and other publicly accessible spaces and areas that are intended for private use; - A designed sequence of spaces that connects with and relates to the pattern of spaces already present in the area; - Where appropriate, the "greening" of public spaces by using trees and other suitable planting. - Open spaces should be designed to meet the needs of the development and located to satisfy their intended, specific function, such as toddler's play, older children's activities, sitting out, or visual amenity.
+- A clear distinction between streets and other publicly accessible spaces and areas that are intended for private use; - A design of public spaces that connects with and relates to the pattern of spaces already present in the area; - The "greening" of public spaces by using trees and other suitable planting. - Open spaces should be designed to meet the needs of the development and located to satisfy their intended, specific function, such as toddler's play, older children's activities, sitting out, or visual amenity.

-8) Built Form and Materials
+8. Built Form and Materials